csomgyula/select2/doc/sync2.md

     # check whether the other thread is active
     if active[i + 1]:

-        # in case of thread 1 mark this as waiting
+        # if the other thread is waiting then in case of thread 1 mark this to wait
         if i == 0: wait1 = true

-        # if yes, then wait until the other thread becomes inactive or
+        # wait until the other thread becomes inactive or thread 0 marks this thread to not wait (in case of thread 1)
-        # in case of thread 1: until thread 0 wakes this up
-        while active[i + 1] and (i == 0 or wait1):
+        while active[i + 1] and (i == 1 and wait1):
             if i == 0: wait1 = false
             yield